-- 1. In the Colour view, do one of the following:

-- If you want to see both types of palettes, press the Show All Palettes button.
+- 1. In the Colour view, do one of the following: - If you only want to only see colour palettes, press the Show Colour Palettes 🕃 button. - If you only want to see texture palettes, press the Show Texture Palettes $\wp$ button. - If you want to see both types of palettes, press the Show All Palettes $\Im$ button.